drewmutt/jai-imageio-core/README.md

 The source for Image I/O Tools is covered by two seperate licenses:

-- Classes in the `com.sun.media` namespace are under the 3-clause BSD license given in `LICENSE-SUN.txt`.
+- Classes in the `com.sun.media` package are under the 3-clause BSD license given in `LICENSE-SUN.txt`.

-- Classes in the `jj2000.j2k` namepace are under a bespoke license given in `LICENSE-JJ2K.txt.
+- Classes in the `jj2000.j2k` package are under a bespoke license given in `LICENSE-JJ2K.txt.
 The license is not OSI approved, nor is it GPL compatible.